dorayx/object-property-names/README.md

 }
 ```

-The `rules` can also be any value that coerces to true or false.
-If the `rules` is evaluated truthy, the default rules of types and properties will apply, otherwise every property defined on the object through the prototype chain will be all returned.
+The `rules` can also be any value that coerces to a Boolean except for an Object.
+If the `rules` is evaluated truthy, the default rules will both apply, otherwise every property defined on the given object through the prototype chain will be all returned.

 ```
 > // null is translated to a false
+> // all the properties defined on the object are returned
 > getPropertyNamesByRules([], null)
 > ['length','constructor','toString','toLocaleString','join','pop','push','reverse','shift','unshift','slice','splice','sort','filter','forEach','some','every','map','indexOf','lastIndexOf','reduce','reduceRight','copyWithin','find','findIndex','fill','includes','entries','keys','concat']
 ```

-You can only override one of the rules: the type rule or the property rule, and the other one will be the corresponding default rule.
+You can simply override any of the rules, either the type rule or the property rule, and another one will be set to the corresponding default rule.

-If a *callback function* applies to any of the rules, the *callback* should return a Boolean (or any value that can be translated to a Boolean) and it is called upon the given object (*`this` will refer to the given object*) with two arguments: the property name and the given object.
+If a *callback function* applies to any of the rules, the *callback* should return a Boolean (or any value that can be translated to a Boolean) and it will be called upon the given object (*`this` will refer to the given object*) with two arguments: the property name and the given object.

 ```
 getPropertyNamesByRules(t4, {